animo/minor-blockchain-2020/docs/week-1/the-basics-of-smart-contracts.md

 Development of applications generally consists of two parts, front-end development and back-end development.
 The front-end is what the user sees and interacts with, the back-end contains all the business logic and data storage.

 > When you login to a website, the username/password form and the button with the function that sends the login information would be classified as 'front-end'.
 The website's logic of how to validate the information once it's received and what to send back is classified as 'back-end'.
-How the information that is send back is then presented (think succes or error messaging) is part of the front-end.
+How the information that is send back is then presented (think success or error messaging) is part of the front-end.

-Decentralized applications (or **dApps**) are applications whos back-end code runs on a decentralized network instead of centralized servers.
+Decentralized applications (or **dApps**) are applications whose back-end code runs on a decentralized network instead of centralized servers.
 These apps are not dependant on or controlled by a single entity.
 There is no single point of failure and trust can be generated through technology instead of middlemen or authority.

 Although the term dApp is now almost always used to describe applications that make use of a blockchain network, this is not a necessity.
 Apps that use the BitTorrent protocol like Popcorn Time or uTorrent are also dApps, as they run on a decentralized p2p network.